FYSETC/FYSETC-BLV-MGN-CUBE/Firmware/README.md

-# config
+# RRF firmware

+## RRF 2.x

-`config` folder contains our RRF config for our BLV machine.
-Please copy `config` folder contents to your sdcard.
+The factory firmware version is RRF 2.x.`config2.x` folder contains RRF 2.x config for the BLV machine.
+Please copy `config 2.x` folder contents to your sdcard.
 And then insert sdcard to your machine.

+## Upgrade to RRF 3.x

+`config3.x` folder contains RRF 3.x firmware and its config for the machine.
+Follow the following steps to upgrage RRF from 2.x to 3.x.

+- Copy `config 3.x` folder contents to your sdcard.

+- Insert sdcard to your machine.

+- Send `M997 S0` command to upgrade the firmware version to 3.x

+- Send `M115` command to check firmware version, it should be 3.x

 # NeoPixel_Ring light